In this guide

 Wi-Fi is not actually short for anything, the term and logo were created for marketing purposes.
 It’s a trademarked name owned by the Wi-Fi Alliance, an organisation which certifies wireless networking equipment and promotes the use of the technology.

 Often you’ll see wireless-capable equipment boast that it has been certified by the Wi-Fi Alliance.
-This means it meets the particular standards for their certification process, and it can be an indication that a device offers a good level of security or compatibility with a certain feature, but not all Wi-Fi hardware has been certified.
+This means it meets the particular standards for their certification process, and it can be an indication that a device offers a good level of security or compatibility, but not all Wi-Fi hardware has been certified.
 Typically this is due to the cost of the certification process and not a sign that it’s incompatible with other Wi-Fi gear, so don't worry too much if you've got something missing the certification mark.

 How to get Wi-Fi